meranjith28/Advanced-C-Lab-Manual/module9.md

 EXP NO:14 C PROGRAM TO INSERT ELEMENTS IN QUEUE USING ARRAY.

-Aim:
-To write a C program to insert elements in queue using array.
+Aim:To write a C program to insert elements in queue using array.

 Algorithm:
 1. Declare global variables for the size, rear, front, and the queue itself.